-YOLO works completely different than most other object detection architectures.
-Most methods the model to an image at multiple locations and scales.
+YOLO works differently than most other object detection architectures.
+Most methods apply the model to an image at multiple locations and scales.
 High scoring regions of the image are considered detections.
 Yolo, on the other hand, applies a single neural network to the full image.
 The network divides the image into regions and predicts bounding boxes and probabilities for each region.
 These bounding boxes are weighted by the predicted probabilities.

 For more information, check out the 'You Only Look Once:Unified, Real-Time Object Detection'.